opea-project/GenAIExamples/ChatQnA/kubernetes/intel/README_tdx.md

    done
    ```

-2. For each service, define the resources that must be assigned to the pod to run the service efficiently.
+2. For each service, edit the deployment file to define the resources that must be assigned to the pod to run the service efficiently:

-   The resources must be defined in the `resources` section of the pod's container definition.
+   - The resources must be defined in the `resources` section of the pod's container definition.
-   The `memory` must be at least 2x the image size.
+   - The `memory` must be at least 2x the image size.
-   The `cpu` and `memory` resources must be defined at least in `limits` sections.
+   - The `cpu` and `memory` resources must be defined at least in `limits` sections.
-   By default, the pod will be assigned 1 CPU and 2048 MiB of memory, but half of it will be used for filesystem.
+   - By default, the pod will be assigned 1 CPU and 2048 MiB of memory, but half of it will be used for filesystem.

 3. Apply the changes to the deployment configuration: